 5. The incidence of struvite crystals in cats coincides exactly with the advent and widespread use of dry commercial cat foods.
 These diets became popular in the 1970’s, and since that time, our precious felines have been subjected to this very painful and unnecessary condition.
-(These ‘foods’ were not developed for the optimal health of cats, but rather for the convenience of the feline guardian, and most assuredly for the profits of the commercial pet food manufacturers.)

-6. The cause of struvite crystals in cats is dry commercial pet foods.
+6. Most often, the cause of struvite crystals in cats is dry commercial pet foods.
 Due to the lack of moisture in the diet, the urine becomes too concentrated, and due to the use of plant-based ingredients in dry kibble, the urine becomes too alkaline.
 An alkaline environment in very concentrated urine predisposes struvite formation.
 Struvite crystals do not tend to appear in a more acidic environment and where the urine is more dilute.
 The cat is not a natural water drinker, as it has evolved over millions of years, in a very arid part of the planet, and derived most of its moisture from its prey.
 Consequently, the domestic cat which is fed a diet of dry foods is chronically dehydrated.

 8. The best line of defense is prevention.
 When the cat consumes a balanced, natural diet of raw meat, the urine can maintain a more natural pH.
-The water content of the food (typically 75 – 80% moisture) creates a more dilute urine, and struvite formation, does not occur.
+The water content of the food (typically 75 – 80% moisture) creates a more dilute urine, and struvite formation, does not usually occur.

 To Learn More About A Raw Diet - Click Here